tagadanar/diablo_itemfilter/README.md

 # Diablo II - POD

-item.filter for Path of Diablo Patch #19: Zincite
++ item.filter for Path of Diablo Patch #19: Zincite

-+ a reminder for cube recipe
++ reminder for cube recipe